-Once the control register is configured to operate the AD7321 in this mode, the DIN line can be held low, or the write bit can be set to 0.
+Once the control register is configured to operate the AD7321 in this mode, the DIN line is held low, or the write bit is set to 0.
 To return to traditional multichannel operation, a write to the control register to set Seq1 to 0 and Seq2 to 0 is necessary.